audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 <!---->

 1. **Preview** is not available for this effect.
-2. This plug-in requires the audio to be loaded into RAM.
-To avoid running out of RAM (which would cause Audacity to freeze or crash), the plug-in limits the maximum size of the selected audio to 1 GB (about 47 minutes for a stereo track at 44.1 kHz).
-Additional information is provided in the plug-in code comments.
+2. This plugin requires the audio to be loaded into RAM.
+To avoid running out of RAM (which would cause Audacity to freeze or crash), the plugin limits the maximum size of the selected audio to 1 GB (about 47 minutes for a stereo track at 44.1 kHz).
+Additional information is provided in the plugin code comments.

 </details>

 {% hint style="info" %}
 **Preview** is not available for this effect.

-This plug-in requires the audio to be loaded into RAM.
-To avoid running out of RAM (which would cause Audacity to freeze or crash), the plug-in limits the maximum size of the selected audio to 1 GB (about 47 minutes for a stereo track at 44.1 kHz).
-Additional information is provided in the plug-in code comments.
+This plugin requires the audio to be loaded into RAM.
+To avoid running out of RAM (which would cause Audacity to freeze or crash), the plugin limits the maximum size of the selected audio to 1 GB (about 47 minutes for a stereo track at 44.1 kHz).
+Additional information is provided in the plugin code comments.

 Note that this effect only acts on the start and/or end of the track or audio clip within the current selection.
 If the selection includes multiple audio clips, trimming starts from the beginning of the first audio clip that is within the selection, and from the end of the last audio clip that is within the selection.
 {% endhint %}